asaliev/opengo/README.md

 # opengo: ChatGPT command line client

-A minimalistic ChatGPT client written in Go.
+A minimalistic ChatGPT client written in Go for personal use.

 ## Configuration

-There is only one required configuration parameter: `OPENAI_TOKEN`.
+There is only one required configuration parameter which is the OpenAI API token.

+You can get your token via the [OpenAI account settings](https://platform.openai.com/account/api-keys) page.

 ### Environment variables

-You can set the token using an environment variable.

 #### Linux/OSX